builder-bee/builder-bee/README.md

 A tool to make JVM related applications.

+## Usage

+bbee run -- runs the current project -- depends on build bbee run (file) -- runs a file bbee build -- Runs classes as well as moving all the classes to a jar bbee classes -- Compiles the files in a project to .class files bbee clean -- deletes the build folder.

 ## Linux
 Make sure to add the `java-devel` package for `javac` command line util to work.